michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.5.3 - 09/10/2017 =
+- Changed the default value of the Credit Link unit option.

 = 3.5.2 - 06/08/2017 =
 - Fixed an issue that the search unit types missed product thumbnails in rare cases.